metabase/metabase/docs/users-guide/04-asking-questions.md

 ![The graphical query builder](./images/asking-questions/simple-mode.png)

-When you hit **Save** on the question, you can choose either to save as a new question (the default), or you can overwrite the existing question you started from.
-If you find yourself using the same saved question as a starting point for multiple questions, you may want to turn it into a [Model] to let others know it's a good starting place.
+If you find yourself using the same saved question as a starting point for multiple questions, you may want to turn it into a [Model][model] to let others know it's a good starting place.

 ---